DataDog/datadog-agent/Dockerfiles/agent/DOCKERHUB.md

 Relevant tags are:

-- `7` , `7-jmx` --> use these if you want to track the latest `7` minor release, without breaking change
+- `7` , `7-jmx` : use these if you want to track the latest `7` minor release, without breaking change.
-- `7.X.X` , `7.X.X-jmx` --> use these if you want to pin the agent to a precise version (don't forget to upgrade regularly for the latest features)
+- `7.X.X` , `7.X.X-jmx` : use these if you want to pin the agent to a precise version (don't forget to upgrade regularly for the latest features).
-- `latest` , `latest-jmx` --> use these for following the latest agent release, but keep in mind that it will update automatically to the next major release, which will have breaking changes.
-Major releases are very infrequent (less than one per year)
+- `latest` , `latest-jmx` : use these for following the latest agent release, but keep in mind that it will update automatically to the next major release, which will have breaking changes.
+Major releases are very infrequent (less than one per year).

 #### Agent 6